 Graduation honors are based on cumulative GPA at the time of graduation.
 Learn more about graduation honors >>

-Students are required to verify their diploma name when they apply to graduate.
-Information will be emailed to students in mid-October.
+Students are required to verify their diploma name when they complete the diploma application.
+Information will be emailed to students in the fall semester.
 Please refer to The Office of the University Secretary for all information regarding diplomas and diploma name.

-In order to graduate and receive a diploma, candidates for December 2018, May 2019, and August 2019 must submit the online application form by December 1.
+In order to graduate and receive a diploma, candidates for December 2018, May 2019, and August 2019 must submit the online diploma application form by December 2.

 Registration for the Wharton Graduation Ceremony will be done separately during the spring semester.
 Deadlines will be posted on the Undergrad Inside calendar.